ydahal1/ydahal1/jokes.md

-What do you call a fake noodle?
-An impasta.
+What do you call corn that joins the army?
+Kernel.

 [
-Sat Jul 12 00:29:31 UTC 2025
+Sun Jul 13 00:33:42 UTC 2025
  ]